PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 ## Full White Label & Customizable Index | One of a kind

-* Supports Both My and Team/Shared Drives with Dark Mode.
+* Supports Both My & Team/Shared Drives with Dark Mode.
 * Click https://bdi-generator.hashhackers.com to make yours or watch https://youtu.be/Ihk4Gm3DPvg.

 ## Read Wiki of Index before asking How to Do What...